artemkv/frontend_guidelines/README.md

 - Easy to develop in isolation, e.g. using tools like _Storybook_ (only requires providing inputs for rendering);
 - Allows results to be cached as long as the inputs remain the same, which is extremely important to avoid unnecessary re-rendering.

 The last statement is really important.
-In case of Elm, the purity is esured by the compiler, so you can always cache the component as long as the inputs stay the same.
+In case of Elm, the purity is ensured by the compiler, so you can always cache the component as long as the inputs stay the same.
 In case of _TypeScript_ and _React_, you, as a developer, have the responsibility to keep the components pure and to ensure the outputs are cached.

 TODO: memo